ULHPC/tutorials/beginners/README.md

         (access)$> screen

 * rename the screen window "Frontend" (using `CTRL+a A`)
-* create the directory to host the files

-		(access)$> mkdir -p PS1/src
-		(access)$> cd PS1/src

 * create a new window and rename it "Compile"
-* within this new window, start a new interactive job over 1 nodes for 4 hours
+* within this new window, start a new interactive job over 1 node and 2 cores for 4 hours

-		(access)$> srun -p interactive --qos qos-interactive --time 4:00:0 -N 1 --pty bash
+		(access)$> srun -p interactive --qos qos-interactive --time 4:00:0 -N 1 -c 2 --pty bash

 * detach from this screen (using `CTRL+a d`)
 * kill your current SSH connection and your terminal